ksdme/beam/README.md

 </p>

 <p align="center">
-    transfer pipes and files from one computer to another over ssh
+    transfer pipes and files from one machine to another
 </p>

 ## Why SSH?

+Beam is essentially a special purpose SSH server.
+All it does is receive information on one connection and forwards it to another.
+This allows you to use Beam as a simple broker for streams over SSH.
+You can use it to transfer pipes, files and more.

-Unlike [wormhole](https://github.com/magic-wormhole/magic-wormhole) or [portal](https://github.com/SpatiumPortae/portal), Beam is built on top of SSH.
-As a result, it has some advantages, including,
+Because Beam is built on top of SSH unlike [wormhole](https://github.com/magic-wormhole/magic-wormhole) or [portal](https://github.com/SpatiumPortae/portal), it offers some advantages, including,

-- 🚀 No binary installation, all you need is an ssh client
+- 🚀 No binary installation, all you need is an ssh client on both your machines
+- 📡 Support for transferring pipes, not just files
 - 🔒 Built in authentication
-- 📡 Support for transferring pipes, not just files

 ## How does it work?